 Argentina - known the world over for its tango dancers, vibrant culture, and well - really, really good beef.
 And, let’s be honest, as a vegetarian, while the famous meat may not be so enticing, the country still absolutely is.
-So, what’s a veggie traveller in Argentina to do?
-Fast?
+So, what’s a veggie traveler in Argentina to do?
+Go hungry?
 Pack a suitcase full of energy bars?
 Stick to a strict liquid diet of Malbec wine?

-Well, while the wine option doesn’t sound too bad, you’ll still have to fill your stomach with something first if you’re going to make it through that tango lesson.
-So, we’ve done a little research to see how vegetarian travellers have managed in a country where meat takes center stage.
+Well, while the wine option doesn’t sound too bad, you’ll still have to fill your stomach with something if you’re hoping to make it through that tango lesson.
+We’ve done a little research to see how vegetarian travelers can get by in a country where meat takes center stage.

 Buenos Aires easily caters to the meat-free population.
 Vegetarian, vegan and even raw food restaurants and cafes are beginning to have a trendy presence around the city, enabling vegetarians to chow down and offering an optional reprieve from nightly steaks for their carnivorous friends.

 “My meat-eating husband was in heaven and ate more meat than I thought was healthy for someone who lives mainly on an enforced vegetarian diet.
 I was very pleasantly surprised by the food selection.
 In the major cities and tourist places large restaurants actually had a selection of vegetarian dishes (something you don’t always get in the UK).” – Clare Mercer, Lonely Planet UK